probdiffeq¤

 pip install .[example,test]

-and then either open Jupyter and go to docs/benchmarks or execute all benchmarks via
+or execute all benchmarks via

 make benchmarks-run